Testing — radioactive-ralph

 Coverage target

 High confidence over vanity percentages.
-The important gates are variant-profile invariants, plan-store correctness, and safe supervisor behavior.
+The important gates are variant-profile invariants, plan-store correctness, and safe runtime behavior.

 Integration test gating